igrishaev/pg2/README.md

 ### Custom Object Mapper

 One great thing about Jsonista is a conception of mapper objects.
 A mapper is a set of rules how to encode and decode data.
-Jsonista provides a way to build your own mapper.
+Jsonista provides a way to build a custom mapper.
 Once built, it can be passed to a connection config so the JSON data is written and read back in a special way.

-Let's assume you're going to tag JSON values to track types.
-For example, by encoding a keyword `:foo`, you'll get a vector of `["!kw", "foo"]`.
+Let's assume you're going to tag JSON sub-parts to track their types.
+For example, if encoding a keyword `:foo`, you'll get a vector of `["!kw", "foo"]`.
 When decoding that vector, by the `"!kw"` string, the mapper understands it a keyword and coerces `"foo"` to `:foo`.

 Here is how you create a mapper with Jsonista: